seanblonien/deep-enum-core/README.md

   },
 };

-// NOTE: the values are "ignored" and "don't matter" in this use-case (by choice)
+// The values are "ignored" and "don't matter" in this use-case (by choice)
 // because the enum object generates new values to represent each constant.
 // If you *just want type-safety* for deeply nested enum constants, you shouldn't
 // have to worry about the values.
-See the previous section if you do care about
+See the previous section if you *do* care about
 // the values.
 export const AnimalEnum = createDeepEnumInterface(Animal);
 export type AnimalType = DeepEnumType<typeof AnimalEnum>;

+// Note: you shouldn't be using the `Animal` object directly anymore if you're using
+// the enum properly (doesn't need to be exported)

 // move.ts
 function move(animal: AnimalType) {